Faculty

 Dr. Arjakovsky is the recipient of awards from leading European universities for his published works and has been recognized for his administrative endeavors.
 He is considered one of the leading young Christian theologians in the world.

-Father Michael Plekon, Ph.D., Baruch College (New York, New York)
+Father Michael Plekon, Ph.D., Baruch College (New York, USA)

 Father Michael Plekon is a professor in the department of Sociology/Anthropology and the Program in Religion & Culture at Baruch College, one of the undergraduate schools of the City Universit of New York (CUNY).
 He has taught there since 1977.
 He has written extensively on Kierkegaard's theology and social criticism, on the thinkers of the Russian emigration in Paris and their effort to bring the church into conversation with the modern world.
 He has also translated and edited many of their writings.
 Among his publications are Living Icons (UND Press, 2002), edited & translated anthologies: Tradition Alive (Rowman & Littlefield, 2003), Discerning the Signs of the Times: The Theological Vision of Elisabeth Behr-Sigel , In the World, Of the Church: A Paul Evdokimov Reader, and Paul Evdokimov's Ages of the Spiritual Life (all SVS Press, 2001, 2001, 1998).
 Most recently he edited Nicolas Afanasiev's The Church of the Holy Spirit, trans.
 Vitaly Permiakov (UND Press, 2007) and is editing/translating Antoine Arjakovsky's study of the Paris theologians and Olga Lossky's biography of Elisabeth Behr-Sigel.
 He is a priest of the Orthodox Church in America.

-University of St. Mary of the Lakes/Mundelein Seminary
+Rev. Thomas A. Baima, Ph.D., University of St. Mary of the Lakes/Mundelein Seminary (Mundelein, USA)

-Father Thomas A. Baima is a priest of the Archdiocese of Chicago (Latin Rite) and provost of the University of Saint Mary of the Lake / Mundelein Seminary, where he is also a full professor of systematic theology.
-He is the author of The Concordat of Agreement Between the Episcopal Church and the Evangelical Lutheran Church in America: Lessons on the Way Toward Full Communion (Edwin Mellen Press, 2003) and co-author of Understanding Four Views on the Lord’s Supper (Zondervan, 2007).
-He has contributed chapters to four other books as well as articles to a number of journals.
+The Very Rev. Thomas A. Baima is the Vicar for Ecumenical and Interreligious Affairs of the Archdiocese of Chicago and Vice Rector for Academic Affairs of the University of Saint Mary of the Lake / Mundelein Seminary, where he is also a full professor of systematic theology.
+He is the author of The Concordat of Agreement Between the Episcopal Church and the Evangelical Lutheran Church in America: Lessons on the Way Toward Full Communion (Edwin Mellen Press, 2003) and co-author of Understanding Four Views on the Lord’s Supper (Zondervan, 2007), and editor of What is a Parish?
+Canonical, Theological and Pastoral Perspectives (Hillenbrand, 2011) and A Legacy of Catholic-Jewish Dialogue: the Joseph Cardinal Bernardin Jerusalem Lectures (LTP, 2012).
 Father Baima teaches in the areas of ecclesiology, ecumenism, interreligious dialogue and mission.
 His research interests are in fundamental theology, interreligious dialogue, organizational studies as they apply to North American religion, theology of religion and contemporary Lutheran ecumenism.
-Prior to coming to Mundelein, Father Baima was Ecumenical Officer of the Archdiocese of Chicago and President of the Illinois Conference of Churches.
-He was one of the organizers of the 1993 Parliament of the World’s Religions.
-He currently serves the US Bishops’ Committee on Ecumenical and Interreligious Affairs as a member of the National Catholic-Muslim Consultation.
-Father Baima holds a doctorate in theology from the Pontifical University of Saint Thomas Aquinas in Rome.
-Most recently, Father Baima has been appointed by the Holy See to the Assyrian-Catholic Consultation.
+Father Baima was President of the Illinois Conference of Churches and the Council of Religious Leaders of Metropolitan Chicago.
+He was one of the organizers the 1993 Parliament of the World’s Religions.
+He currently serves the US Bishops’ Committee on Ecumenical and Interreligious Affairs as a member of the National Catholic-Muslim Consultation Father Baima was appointed by the Holy See to the Assyrian-Catholic Consultation.
+He holds a doctorate in theology from the Pontifical University of Saint Thomas Aquinas in Rome.

 Reverend Dr. Heleen Zorgdrager obtained her Ph.D. (cum laude) in 2003 at the Theological University of Kampen.
 She works in the Mission Department (Kerk in Actie) of the Protestant Church in the Netherlands as Program Officer for Europe, and is also a Delegated Lecturer at Ukrainian Catholic University (Lviv).She is currently conducting the program “Protestantism and Orthodoxy: meet the Neighbour” in the Mission Department of the PCN.